maddie35/TakeHome/Phase1Audit.md

 | What to build + Building custom connectors | One build overview |
 | Types of connectors + Ways to connect (sections on Connectors overview) | One decision table |

-### What happens to readers who land on the old URLs
+### What happens to users who land on the old URLs

 - For merges, keep the URL of the more visited page and 301 the other to it.
-- For merged sections, redirect to the anchor rather than the top of the page, so readers land on the content they came for.
+- For merged sections, redirect to the anchor rather than the top of the page, so users land on the content they came for.
 - Note renames and merges on the destination pages for roughly a month, since a redirect preserves traffic but not context.

 **Open question:** the Building custom connectors landing page may not survive as a page.
 Once transport, protocol features, and technical specifications move to Reference and testing becomes its own page, what remains is a link list.
 Resolving this needs the full page inventory.